ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 <img src="../Figures/markdown/site-chars-1.png" style="display: block; margin: auto;" />

-Collections aimed to obtain copepods near the onset of peak temperatures, after peak temperatures, and then at low temperatures.
-Regional data is not available for all sites, so here we’ve pieced together daily temperature values from either local temperature sensors (sites in Florida and the Chesapeake) and high resolution satellite temperature data (Connecticut, Maine, and the Canadian sites).
+Collections aimed to obtain copepods near the onset of peak temperatures, after peak temperatures, and then after temperatures cooled during the Fall.
+To put the temperature data we measured into this larger seasonal context, we examined continuous temperature records for each site.
+Continuous data is not available for all sites, however, so here we’ve pieced together daily temperature values from either local temperature sensors (sites in Florida and the Chesapeake) and high resolution satellite temperature data (Connecticut, Maine, and the Canadian sites).
 This satellite data comes from the NOAA 1/4° Daily Optimum Interpolation Sea Surface Temperature (OISST).

-These temperature profiles are shown below, with the temperatures measured during the time of collection included for comparison In several cases collection temperature does not match the recorded daily averages, but the temperature records do give a general sense of the timing of seasonal maxima.
+These temperature profiles are shown below, with the temperatures measured during the time of collection included for comparison While collection temperatures in Maine did not always match the recorded daily averages, across all sites the temperature records do give a general sense of the timing of seasonal maxima (and the proximity of collections to the seasonal maximum temperature).
 In general, the first sample from each site fell just after the site reached the warmest period.
 The exception to that pattern is in Florida, where collections occurred after an extended period of high temperatures.

 ``` r
 temp_profiles = temp_profiles %>%